Wyzbang/xwing_ai/README.txt

 --------------
-Special thanks
+Special Thanks
 --------------

 Andrzej Sieradzki, who created the original AI algorithms (http://boardgamegeek.com/filepage/83094/x-wing-solo-system-tie-fighter)

-SeraphTC for the HWK-290 and Z95-Headhunnter images http://boardgamegeek.com/user/SeraphTC
+SeraphTC for the HWK-290 and Z95-Headhunnter images (http://boardgamegeek.com/user/SeraphTC)

+reverend Uncle Bastard for the new target ring images (http://boardgamegeek.com/user/reverendunclebastard)

+Spark for the Stressed Maneuver and using the Action Icons idea.